 March 2010 - The NFL’s Mild Traumatic Brain Injury Committee is renamed the Head, Neck and Spine Committee.
 Two new co-chairs are selected, and Dr. Pellman is no longer a member of the panel.

-October 20, 2010 - NFL Commissioner Goodell issues a memo to all 32 teams that warns of possible suspensions for offenders that violate the "playing rules that unreasonably put the safety of another player in jeopardy have no place in the game, and that is especially true in the case of hits to the head and neck.”
+October 20, 2010 - Goodell issues a memo to all teams that warns of possible suspensions for “violations of the playing rules that unreasonably put the safety of another player in jeopardy.”
+He says this “is especially true in the case of hits to the head and neck.”

-February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
-Boston University researchers find CTE in Duerson’s brain, the same disease found in other deceased NFL players.
+February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, kills himself with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
+Boston University researchers find CTE in Duerson’s brain.

 September 5, 2012 - The Foundation for the National Institutes of Health announces the NFL has committed to donating $30 million to support research on medical conditions prominent in athletes.